You have applied for a job in Switzerland and are wondering what you have to do to live in Switzerland.

-Housing prices vary a lot between Switzerland and the border area and several criteria must be taken into account: will you be alone, with a partner and / or with some children?
-Is being next to school important?
-Do you prefer city centers or countryside, an apartment or a villa?
-Will your spouse have a professional activity or not?
+Housing prices vary considerably between Switzerland and the border area.
+It is important to take into account a number of criteria: will you be alone, with your partner or with your family?
+Is being close to schools important?
+Do you prefer the city centres, suburban areas or the countryside an apartment or a villa?
+Will your spouse have a professional activity?

-When you have found your accommodation and signed the rental lease, the first step of your administrative tasks is done
+Once you have found your accommodation and signed the lease, the first step of the administration procedures is completed.

 Copy of your ID | ![]() |